GFCA 1st 2nd Year State Championships

 Dates and Format

-- LD, Policy and Public Forum will run Friday/Saturday
+- LD and Public Forum will run Friday/Saturday

 - Congressional Debate will run Friday only

-- Complete schedules will be posted on Tabroom.com in early January
+- Complete schedules will be posted on Tabroom.com shortly, but Friday's events will start at 3:00PM.

 - First Year Lincoln Douglas Debate, Second Year Lincoln Douglas Debate